 Conduct an Oral History Interview

 Special Collections partners with researchers on campus and in the community to conduct oral history interviews on a variety of topics that document Chattanooga, the state of Tennessee, and the South including the history of the University.
-If you are interesting in collaborating with Special Collections to help preserve local and regional history with an oral history project, please contact us.
+If you are interested in collaborating with Special Collections to help preserve local and regional voices with a focused oral history project that connects individual experiences to historical narratives, please contact us as part of your initial planning.
 We can offer audio recording equipment and organizational support for your project!

 View the resources below to help organize your oral history project.